 Alvin Ailey's Revelations Audio described on Youtube

-WNYC In Collaboration with The Public Theater will be airing free Shakespeare on the Radio.
-Saheem Ali directs this radio adaptation of Richard II, the Bard's take on how the title monarch lost his crown.
+In July of 2020, WNYC In Collaboration with The Public Theater aired Shakespeare's Richard II on the Radio.
+Saheem Ali directed this radio adaptation of Richard II, the Bard's take on how the title monarch lost his crown.
 André Holland (Moonlight) stars, and the supporting cast includes Oscar winner Estelle Parsons, Tony winner Phylicia Rashad and Tony nominee John Douglas Thompson.
-The production will be broadcast in four installments from Monday, July 13 through Thursday, July 16 at 8 p.m.
-ET nightly on WNYC.
-Listeners in the New York tri-state area can tune in at 93.9 FM or AM 820.
-It will also stream nationwide at WNYC.org.
+Audio recordings of the production are available as four podcast episodes on the WNYC website.

 Richard II on WNYC

 NYC Go has created a website called Virtual NYC where folks can enjoy NYC attractions from home.
 The list can be filtered by podcasts.
 Topics include audio dramas, dance, comedy, script readings and public art.

 NYC Go List of Podcasts